Natalie-A/simple-webapp-flask/README.md

 ## CI/CD Process

 The Continuous Integration and Continuous Deployment (CI/CD) process for this Flask app is set up using GitHub Actions.
-It automates the building and deployment of the application.
 Here are the key steps:

 ### 1. Triggering the Pipeline